tlepoint/fhe.rs/README.md

 ## ⚠️ Security / Stability

 The implementations contained in the `fhe.rs` ecosystem have never been independently audited for security.
-Additionally, no promise on the API and ABI stability will be made until version `1.0.0` of the crates.

 Use at your own risk.